gabeklein/expressive-mvc/README.md

 }
 ```

 Define a model with any number of properties we want to track.
-Values set in the constructor (or as class properties) serve as initial state.
+Values set in constructor (or class properties) serve as initial state.

 ```js
 import { Plus, Minus } from "./components";